 Your Time to Get Compensation for Your Injury Is Limited

 This is why it’s best to file your defective product claim as soon as you can.
 You should also get in touch with a defective product attorney soon after your injury so that they can tell you exactly how much time you have to file.
-Even though Florida’s statute of limitations states that you have four years to file, your injuries may give you a longer or shorter time to file.
+Even though Florida’s statute of limitations states that you have two years to file, your injuries may give you a longer or shorter time to file.

 It’s essential to know how much time you have to file because once you miss the deadline, you will not be able to collect any form of compensation, regardless of how much evidence you have.